 Pilates and yoga are two of the best core-strengthening workouts you can do that also improve flexibility and work up a sweat at a low intensity.
-While you can include both separately in your fitness routine, you're even better off combining them for a power duo that maximizes your results.
+While you can include both separately in your fitness routine, you may find a greater benefit in combining the two.

 "Even when you aren't targeting your core directly during movement, you need to keep it engaged to stabilize your entire body," says Elise Joan, Beachbody trainer and creator of Barre Blend.
 "The result is a stronger core overall and, over time, an increasingly defined set of abs."